 Yes, she has won an Oscar, has an Emmy, and has two Tony awards.
-However, as Mo’Nique can attest to, Tracee Elliss Ross, and maybe even Halle Berry, what the hell does a gold statue mean?
+However, as Mo’Nique can attest to, Tracee Elliss Ross, and maybe even Halle Berry, what does a gold statue mean?
 But, focusing on Davis specifically, some of the issues we need to address in the Meryl Streep comparison is the diversity or Ms. Davis’ roles and also what her presence does for a film.

 To begin, as of now, there hasn’t been any major motion picture Viola Davis has been the star in, meaning not part of an ensemble, like Suicide Squad, that has gone over $100 million.
-In fact, if you go over her filmography, you’ll find more box office bombs then you’ll find hits.
+In fact, if you go over her filmography, you’ll find more box office bombs than you’ll find hits.
 Even if you decide to give her some leniency and bring the ensemble factor in.
 So, right off the bat, in terms of arguing for more money, there is one problem.

 Yet, the issues which may be why Ms. Davis isn’t a big-time box office darling is that her roles lack diversity.
 This weird claim of being “The Black Meryl Streep” lacks the opportunities we have seen Meryl have.
 Yes, Ms. Davis may have gotten to be in the same movie as her in Doubt, has done biopics, and things of that nature, but when is the last time you’ve seen Ms. Davis play anything but a character who was in utter misery?